Chocolate prices…the series of increases will not stop

 Isaka’s yields, which he produces from his 11 acres of land in Bibiani Anhuiaso Bekawi locality in northwestern Ghana, have dwindled over the past few years, affected by increasing input costs, bad weather and disease.

-Isaka warned that the crop of the second largest producing country in the world could halve within five years if caution is not taken.
+Isaka warned that the crop of the second largest producing country in the world might halve within five years if caution is not taken.
 Many years of heavy cocoa production, especially in neighboring Ivory Coast, which produces nearly half the global supply, has kept prices generally low.

 This may be good news for consumers in the West, but it means that cash-strapped farmers will not be able to invest in their cocoa farms.
 The majority of them have not planted new trees since the early 2000s, and cannot afford to use fertilizers or pesticides.